purpleidea/purpleidea.com/content/blog/2015/02/23/building-rhel-vagrant-boxes-with-vagrant-builder.md

 ```
 <span style="text-decoration:underline;">Using the box effectively</span>:

 Having a base box is great, but having to manage subscription-manager manually isn't fun in a DevOps environment.
-Enter <a href="/post/2014/09/03/introducing-oh-my-vagrant/">Oh-My-Vagrant (omv)</a>.
+Enter <a href="/blog/2014/09/03/introducing-oh-my-vagrant/">Oh-My-Vagrant (omv)</a>.
 You can use omv to automatically register and unregister boxes!
 Edit the <code>omv.yaml</code> file so that the <em>image</em> variable refers to the base box you just built, enter your https://access.redhat.com/ username and password, and <code>vagrant up</code> away!
 ```
 $ cat omv.yaml
 ---
 :domain: example.com
 :network: 192.168.123.0/24
-<strong>:image: rhel-7.0</strong>
+:image: rhel-7.0
 :boxurlprefix: ''
 :sync: rsync
 :folder: ''